azerinnan/House_price_analysis/README.md

 	- Johor - RM 4.05 million
 	- Kedah - RM 3.71 million.

-	The high demand for premium properties in Kuala Lumpur due to its position as the central location of Malaysia's economic and commercial hub.
+	The high demand for premium properties in Kuala Lumpur is due to its position as the central location of Malaysia's economic and commercial hub.
 Johor's location near Singapore and ongoing development projects in Kedah may also contribute to the rising house prices in these states.
 - The lowest minimum median price id recorded in Selangor at RM 27,049 followed by Sarawak at RM 35,000.
-This could indicate the availability of low-cost housing unit or auctioned properties within these states.
-It could also reflect lower demand or less developed in certain areas.
+This could indicate the availability of low-cost housing units or auctioned properties within these states.
+It could also reflect lower demand or less-developed in certain part of these states.

 ---
 ### `OBJECTIVE 3` : Identify the most popular type of house based on transactions